1.0 Policy Purpose

 Salary and benefits remain unchanged while working on an approved AWA.
 Overtime compensation (for non-exempt staff), vacation, and sick leave will continue to be based on hours worked during the pay or accrual period during the AWA.
 Requests to work overtime, request vacation, except for sick leave, must be pre-approved in writing by the employee’s supervisor.

-To ensure the workplace safety of all employees, workers’ compensation benefits are available for injuries or illness arising out of and in the course of employment in accordance to workers’ compensation laws.
+To ensure the workplace safety of all employees, workers’ compensation benefits are available for injuries or illness arising out of and in the course of employment in accordance with workers’ compensation laws.
 Staff members must report work-related injuries to their supervisor as soon as an injury occurs.
 Workers’ compensation will be applicable for injury or illness if the injury or illness arises out of and in the course of employment, whether the injury occurs at the regular work location or the approved alternative work location.
 Claims will be analyzed on a case-by-case basis depending on the specific facts of each claim to determine if workers' compensation benefits apply.

 3.2 Information Security

 Brown University property such as computers, printers, mobile devices, and other equipment provided to an employee is the employee's responsibility while it is not on University premises.
 Consistent with the University’s expectations of information security for employees working on campus, remote and hybrid employees will be expected to ensure the protection of proprietary information, PII and PHI accessible from their alternative work location.
 All devices storing or processing University data must be secured in accordance with Minimum Security Standards for Desktop, Laptop, Mobile and Other Endpoint Devices.
-Remote and hybrid employees are required work with their IT support staff to ensure that their devices have current security software installed, are adequately backed up, and are up to date on all patches and policies.
+Remote and hybrid employees are required to work with their IT support staff to ensure that their devices have current security software installed, are adequately backed up, and are up to date on all patches and policies.